Martenfur/TabletFriend/README.md

 This, of course, are not all the features Tablet Friend offers.
 You can check out a more [advanced example](TabletFriend/TabletFriend/files/layouts/sample_layout.yaml) with all features listed.

+## Migrating to 2.0

+Starting with the version 2.0.0, layout-specific themes are no longer supported.
+Instead, you can choose a theme in the context menu that will be applied to all toolbars.

+This means, the layout structure has changed a little bit.

+- Layout properties `external_theme` and `theme` no longer work.
+- Theme properties `button_size`, `margin`, `min_opacity`, `max_opacity` have been moved directly to layout yaml.
+Themes can no longer influence these properties.

 ## Making Tablet Friend better